Vilnius railway station

-Vilnius Central Railway Station (Vilniaus geležinkelio stotis) is an LTG Link train station in Vilnius, Lithuania.
-The railway station situates between two neighbourhoods of Vilnius — Naujininkai and Naujamiestis — and on the edge of the Old Town.
+Vilnius Central Railway Station (Vilniaus geležinkelio stotis) is the main passenger station in Vilnius, the capital and largest city of Lithuania.
+The railway station is situated between two neighbourhoods of Vilnius — Naujininkai and Naujamiestis — and on the edge of the Old Town.
+It is operated by LTG Link.

 History

 The station was opened in 1869 while building the Saint Petersburg–Warsaw Railway.
 It was destroyed in 1945 during the World War II and in 1950 it was rebuilt in socialist realism style.
 The station was renovated in 1998 and then again in 2023.

 In 2025, the city signed a contract with Zaha Hadid Architects to redesign the station and surrounding area.